About Tools FAQ Blog Contact

 example.com - the whole domain and its subdomains.

-This information can help you narrow down your searches to specific sections of your site.
+This information can help you narrow down your search to specific sections of your site.

 When?
-Then find out when Google last visited your site (scan date) and when the suspicious content was last found (discovery date).
+Next, find out when Google last visited your site (the scan date) and when the suspicious content was last found (the discovery date).
 You can find these dates in the “What happened when Google visited this site?” paragraph.
-You should match these dates with the date of the last attempt to cleaned up the site (cleanup date).
+You should match these dates with the date of the last attempt to clean up the site (the cleanup date).

 Here's what you should know about these dates: